wintersummermint/traction-cook-book/README.md

 A Demo Mini Project Cook Book for Traction Tools

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Demo is on Heroku : [https://traction-cook-book.herokuapp.com/](https://traction-cook-book.herokuapp.com/)

 ## Installing